Recipes

 South West Hamburger Soup

-Hello everyone and happy Friday.
-Yes, it is Friday for those of you that have lost track of the days.
-Today we are going look at how to make South West Hamburger Soup which up until ten seconds ago I thought I’d invented.
+Hello, everyone, and happy Friday.
+Yes, it is Friday for those of you who have lost track of the days.
+Today, we are going look at how to make South West Hamburger Soup, which, up until ten seconds ago, I thought I'd invented.
 Unfortunately, a quick Google search has proved me wrong.
-However, whether I invented it or not doesn’t matter, except to my ego.
+However, whether I invented it or not doesn't matter, except to my ego.
 What matters is how delicious this soup is.
 What is even better than the taste is the ingredients I used to make it.

 The other day I cooked up some delicious burgers but I'd made more than I needed.
 There were four hamburgers leftover in the fridge which quickly became three and a half hamburgers thanks to a snacky wife.
 Either way, I repurposed the leftover hamburgers, used a bunch of other stuff I had lying around and in no time I had a delicious (like exceptionally delicious) and hearty soup.

 Now, you can make this soup exactly how it is, and please do, it is so delicious!
-But, you can also use this as inspiration to make your own version using things you have lying around.
-If you need a little help check out this post I did on Wednesday for my free basic cooking course called Understanding Soup (read this post first!).
+But you can also use this as inspiration to make your own version using things you have lying around.
+If you need a little help, check out this post I wrote on Wednesday for my free basic cooking course called Understanding Soup (read this post first!).
 It has everything you need to get going on your soup-making journey.

 Okay, let's look at how to make this amazingly delicious...